-You don’t go big time on your marketing funnel right off the bat.
-You test the waters first, low ad spend, good enough but not perfect product, just get it out the door to run traffic before you go large and spend money on something that is going to be a flop.
+You have to test the waters first with low ad spend, a good enough but not perfect product to get it out the door and run traffic before you go large and spend money on something that is going to be a flop.

 Get a feel for things first, then go deeper into it!